WELCOME

 They were added to the meeting list.

-A paper written by a master course's student was published in Journal of the Physical Society of Japan Vol.92 (2023).
-Also, a paper written by Waki was published in Materials Research Bulletin Vol.168 (2023).
+A paper written by a doctor course's student was published in Journal of the Physical Society of Japan Vol.94 (2025).

 Please click here to see Past information.